 "Ready the plank, dear."

 Snape gaped as Hermione opened the railing door, allowing Tonks to levitate a fifteen feet long plank into place.
-Hermione stepped onto the end to fixate it for a moment, until Tonks could drop the spell and use a sticking charm, earning herself a smile and a posh "Thank you," just as the women were having tea.
+Hermione stepped onto the end to fixate it for a moment, until Tonks could drop the spell and use a sticking charm, earning herself a smile and a posh "Thank you," just as if the women were having tea.

 "Are you crazy?"
 Snape bellowed as he took a haughty pose.
 All people just ignored him, except for Tonk's holding her hand, measuring half an inch between her index and thumb, in his direction, with a crazy smirk on her face.